poise/poise/README.md

 ## What is Poise?

 The poise cookbook is a set of libraries for writing reusable cookbooks.
-It providers helpers for common patterns and a standard structure to make it easier to create flexible cookbooks.
+It provides helpers for common patterns and a standard structure to make it easier to create flexible cookbooks.

 ## Writing your first resource